lazybytez/jojo-discord-bot/README.md

   ![stars][stars]

 ## Description
-This open source Discord bot is mainly developed by lazybytez, but anyone who wants to contribute can join.
+This is an open source Discord bot is mainly developed by Lazy Bytez.
 If you want to help with the development of the bot please check out the [Contributing](https://github.com/lazybytez/jojo-discord-bot#contributing) section.

 Open source doesn't mean everyone can do whatever they want with the bot.